herrbischoff/screaming-liquid-tiger/README.md

 For personal podcasting use, those should obviously be audio files but you can use it with any kind of file.

 For easier upgrades, you can now use a `config.php` file (included) to set your options.
+Just rename `config.php.default` to `config.php` and make your adjustments.
 The script will autodetect if it is present.
 If not, it will fall back to its included defaults.

 ## How to Create Your Own Audiobooks